-Important hint: The 1st clinical diagnostic evidence for suspected celiac disease can consist in the detection of immunoglobulin A (IgA) and immunoglobulin G (IgG) endomysial antibodies against gliadin (gluten-sensitive enteropathy).
+Important hint: The first clinical diagnostic evidence for suspected celiac disease is the presence of immunoglobulin A (IgA) and immunoglobulin G (IgG) endomysial antibodies against gliadin (gluten-sensitive enteropathy).

 Increased levels point to celiac disease and can cause dermatitis herpetiformis, a chronic skin disease marked by herpes-like vesicles and strong pruritus.

-Positive evidence of IgA antibodies against tissue transglutaminase can be a further indication of the autoimmune celiac disease.
+Positive evidence of IgA antibodies against tissue transglutaminase can be a further indication of autoimmune celiac disease.
 Transglutaminase antibodies are autoantibodies that are directed against certain structures on the inside of muscle cells.

 General screening for antibodies can increase the chance of detecting celiac disease early, but only a biopsy of the small intestine can provide a definitive diagnosis.